Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 ## Abstract
-Second project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a> during our internship at **The Swedish Meteorological and Hydrological Institute** [(SMHI)](https://www.smhi.se/en/about-smhi), Preparation of Rocky Linux for golden image cloning. <br>
+Second project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a>, preparation of Rocky Linux for golden image cloning. <br>
 <br>

 ## Table of Contents